Lesson sponsored by

 A Massachusetts native, Howard Cook studied printmaking in New York City and throughout the 1920s created woodblock prints for national magazines including the Forum, Harper’s, and Atlantic Monthly.
 His work became increasingly abstract in the 1930s and 1940s, a transition that may be evident in Airplane.
 Study the zoomable image; be sure to zoom in close to study the airplane, pilot, farm landscape, country roads, the “fence,” and the upper right corner that is starkly separated from the storybook farmland by the illuminated airplane.
 How might you retitle the work to convey its tone?
-As you proceed, you might consult overviews of Cook’s work from the Terra Foundation for American Art and The Old Print Shop.
+As you proceed, you might consult overviews of Cook’s work from The Old Print Shop.

 1. Brooklyn Museum of Art, press release for exhibition The Machine Age in America: 1918-1941, Summer 1986, Brooklyn Museum of Art, Brooklyn, New York.